Our Public Facing Team

 Jason has advised the UN, NATO and most Western governments on formulating policy towards Libya.
 Via his consultancy, Libya-Analysis®, Jason specializes in producing bespoke reports for Western companies which monitor specific aspects of the political and security situation in Libya, while also providing big-picture forecasting.
-In this capacity, he is an affiliated North Africa Analyst at Risk Intelligence, a Danish company specializing in maritime risk, and the Senior Libya Analyst at CRCM North Africa, a German strategy firm.
+In this capacity, the Senior Libya Analyst at CRCM North Africa, a German strategy firm.

 In 2015, Jason founded EyeOnISISInLibya.com a

 James Roslington is the Director of Operations for Libya-Analysis.
 James’ role involves managing the day-to-day operations of the company and seeking out new market opportunities.
 James previously worked as a lawyer in leading international law firms, providing strategic and tactical advice to banking and financial clients.
 Career highlights include secondments working with policy officials at HM Treasury and the UK’s Financial Services Authority.
 James also worked on secondment as legal counsel for a major multinational wealth manager.
 James previously provided legal translation services for the UN International Criminal Tribunal for Rwanda (UNICTR).
 He holds a doctorate from the University of Cambridge in North African history and has published on a range of North African issues for Foreign Policy, Asharq Al-Awsat, Aljazeera, and Al-Majalla.